-The concentration in interior design history is available to students interested in design and culture.
-The courses designated for the concentration are part of the professional studies in interior design within the Department of Interior Design.
-Moreover, the courses serve to inform the students about the importance of the global community, especially sociocultural groups, and the impact of the global community on the design of the interior environment.
+The concentration in interior design history is available to students interested in studying design and culture across many time periods.
+The courses designated for the concentration are part of the professional studies in interior design environments.
+The coursework introduces theories informing the professions of architecture, decorative arts and interior design while also examining cultures and history from around the globe.

 - Students must complete a minimum of 18 credit hours including 12 upper division hours for this concentration.

 - INT 494 "Contemporary Design Issues in Europe" and INT 494 "Design and Context" are offered as part of a summer study abroad program only.